kayi007/LIRI-node-app/README.md

 - type in command line: <br>
 `node liri.js concert-this <artist/band name here>`

-It will return the following information about the concert: <br>
+This will return the following information about the concert: <br>
 > Name of the venue <br>
 > Venue Location <br>
 > Event Date (MM/DD/YYYY) <br>

 :zap: If no artist/band is provided, then no information will be returned.
 You'll have to enter an artist or band.

+:mag: **Search in RANDOM.TXT**
+- type in command line: <br>
+`node liri.js do-what-it-says`

+This will return whatever is stored inside of **random.txt**.
+It could be spotifying a song, searching for an artist/band or searching for a concert.

+:zap: No information will be returned if the file is empty.